zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 ### HTTPS is good

-The idea behind the Strict-Transport-Security header is that if you have a HTTPS site, you might want your users to *always* use the HTTPS version of my site.
+The idea behind the Strict-Transport-Security header is that if you have a HTTPS site (like github.com), you might want your users to *always* use the HTTPS version of your site.

 Until yesterday, my site had a HTTP version and an HTTPS version.
 So you could go to http://jvns.ca or https://jvns.ca, depending on what you